 Disclaimer: This post may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

-Plastic litter boxes work well at first, but daily use wears them down.
-Scratches build up from digging and scooping, and those small grooves trap odor and bacteria.
-At that point, even a freshly cleaned box can still smell.
+Scratches from digging and scooping create small grooves that trap waste and odor.
+Once that buildup starts, even a freshly cleaned box can still smell.

-That’s where stainless steel stands out.
-The smooth surface doesn’t absorb odor or scratch easily, so the box stays cleaner and is much easier to keep fresh over time.
+Stainless steel avoids that issue.
+The surface stays smooth, doesn’t absorb odor, and is much easier to keep clean over time.

-If you’re curious what these look like, you can see a few popular stainless steel litter boxes here:
+If you want to see what these look like, you can check a few popular stainless steel litter boxes here:

-This guide walks through the pros, cons, and practical things to know about a stainless steel litter box, so you can decide whether switching from plastic makes sense.
+This guide walks through the pros, cons, and practical things to know about a stainless steel litter box, so you can decide if switching from plastic makes sense.

 A stainless steel litter box can help reduce odor and make litter box cleaning easier.